gyrovorbis/libgimbal/README.md

 |<a href="https://github.com/andrewapperley/gimbalsaurus"><strong>Gimbalsaurus</strong></a> |Objective-C|Just getting off the ground                           |
 |<a href="http://libgimbal.elysianshadows.com"><strong>libGimbal</strong></a>               |C++        |First-party within source-tree.
 Just starting, WIP.   |

-# Modules #
+# APIs #
-The following is a closer look at the contents of each module:
+The following is a closer look at the contents of each API:
 ## Core Framework ##
 - platform-specific macros and utilities
 - error and exception handling